 Here are the things you should be doing already.
 The argument for publishing them on your website, regardless of the statutory requirements is strong.
 So, get on with it!

 From September 2018, schools are required to publish information on their websites around safeguarding.
-The details are listed below and can be found in our School Website Requirements Checker and Guide.
+The details are listed below and can be found in our School Website Requirements Software and FREE School Website Requirements Guide.

 Safeguarding is one of, if not the first thing an inspector will look at when they visit your school.
 In fact they'll be looking to get a handle on whether safeguarding is effectively managed before they visit school.
 Your website is the place that inspectors will naturally look first to access key information.